peepworks/LangSwitcher/README.md

 ### Installation

 > [!WARNING]
-> LangSwitcher is a free open-source project and is not signed with a paid Apple Developer account, so macOS may show an **“unidentified developer”** warning on first launch.
+> LangSwitcher is a free open-source project and is not signed with a paid Apple Developer account, so macOS may show an **"unidentified developer"** warning on first launch.

 1. Go to the **Releases** page.
 2. Download the latest `LangSwitcher_v0.9.0.zip`.